RasaHQ/rasa/.github/FEATURE_TEMPLATE.md

 Why is this feature needed?

 **Overview of the Solution**:
-How does a possible solution look like?
+What would a possible solution look like?
 Describe, without going too low into technical details, what changes need to happen during implementation of this feature.